AkselOldeide/AkselOldeide/README.md

 ### 🚀 Projects & Work

-Feel free to explore my repositories to see some of the projects I've been working on.
+Check out my featured [Portfolio](https://aksel-oldeide.netlify.app) or feel free to explore my repositories to see some of the projects I've been working on.
 I'm passionate about creating intuitive and beautiful front-end experiences.

 ### 📚 Currently Learning